Straightly/attention/Writing/Broken-Pencil/BrokenPencil-LinkedIn.md

 This goes against my understanding of LLM.
 The interface to LLMs is just text: a string in and another string out.
 Why spend time and money learning a system that hides the LLM from me?

 As a programmer, I believe in David Wheeler's principle: "Any problem can be solved by another layer of indirection."
 A memory system can just be a bunch of strings I keep somewhere and conveniently add to my prompt before sending it to an LLM.
-If the LLM is freely accessble, so much for the better.
+If the LLM is free?
+Icing!.

 **So I'm starting an open source project: BrokenPencil.**